-- the advanced study of entrepreneurial organisations (public, private and not-for-profit), their leadership and management and the changing external and international context in which they operate - preparation for and/or development of a career as an entrepreneur or as a manager in an entrepreneurial organisation (with special reference to a family firm), developing skills at a professional or equivalent level, or as preparation for research or further study in the area - development of the ability to apply knowledge and understanding of entrepreneurship and management to complex issues, both systematically and creatively, to improve entrepreneurship and management performance - enhancement of lifelong learning skills and personal development so as to be able to work with selfdirection and originality and to contribute to business and society at large.
+- the advanced study of entrepreneurial organisations (public, private and not-for-profit), their leadership and management and the changing external and international context in which they operate - preparation for and/or development of a career as an entrepreneur or as a manager in an entrepreneurial organisation, developing skills at a professional or equivalent level, or as preparation for research or further study in the area - development of the ability to apply knowledge and understanding of entrepreneurship and management to complex issues, both systematically and creatively, to improve entrepreneurship and management performance - enhancement of lifelong learning skills and personal development so as to be able to work with selfdirection and originality and to contribute to business and society at large.

-Students are expected to arrive without significant work experience, albeit many might have acquired familiarity with their family's business.
+Students are expected to arrive without significant work experience, albeit many might have acquired familiarity with a business.
 The programme therefore has a strong conceptual and theoretical emphasis.
 'Theory into practice' is developed by a variety of methods including case studies, entrepreneurship and business simulations, and also through a project, which would normally include a field work element of work-based learning.
 The degree will provide a broad, analytical and integrated study of entrepreneurship and management.
 Graduates will be able to understand, respond to and initiate change, and be able to demonstrate intellectual breadth by making integrative links across the various areas of entrepreneurship and management in entrepreneurial firms.
 They should be able to demonstrate an additional range of skills beyond those general skills expected of first degree holders.
 Graduates will have a sound theoretical grounding in the broad area of entrepreneurship and management and will have developed a range of analytical and personal skills.
 However their practical knowledge and skills will necessarily be limited by the constraints of the pedagogical process.
-They should have value added above their first degree by having a clear understanding of how their initial discipline may be utilised effectively within an entrepreneurial context.